drzh/drzh.github.io/_pages/qualifications.md

 ## Skills
   - Proficient in linux; Linux server management (Ubuntu, ArchLinux and Gentoo)
   - Programing using C, Perl, Python and Bash
-  - Design and implen
--	Statistical genetics
-- Population genetics
--	Strong skills in programming using C, Perl, Python and Bash
--	Strong skills in designing and implementing statistical models using R
+  - Designing and implementing statistical models using R